-Each non-employee director was also entitled to receive an annual equity award payable in RSUs having an aggregate fair market value of \$90,000 for non-employee directors and \$115,000 for the Lead Director based on the closing price of our Class A common stock as reported by the NYSE on the date of grant (any fractional shares are paid in cash).
+Each non-employee director was also entitled to receive an annual equity award payable in RSUs having an aggregate fair market value of \$90,000 for nonemployee directors and \$115,000 for the Lead Director based on the closing price of our Class A common stock as reported by the NYSE on the date of grant (any fractional shares are paid in cash).

 Cash retainers and RSU awards are prorated when a director joins the Board or a Committee at any time other than the annual meeting of shareholders.
 RSUs granted on the date of an annual meeting of shareholders vest one year from the date of grant.
+RSUs not granted on the date of an annual meeting of shareholders vest one year from the date of grant.
 RSUs not granted on the date of an annual meeting of shareholders vest on the one year anniversary of the most recent annual meeting of shareholders held prior to the date of grant.
 RSUs are recognized as an expense in the Company's financial statements for financial reporting purposes with respect to fiscal 2011 in accordance with FASB ASC Subtopic 718-10.